 Clinical Post Doctoral Fellowship at Child Study and Treatment Center

-The University of Washington Department of Psychiatry and Child Study & Treatment Center (CSTC) sponsor a year-long postdoctoral fellowship in child and family clinical psychology.
-The goal of the fellowship is to hone clinical expertise in the practice of child and family psychology in an inpatient setting (group, individual and family therapy).
-Child Study and Treatment Center (CSTC) is a State and Federally funded, TJC/CMS accredited, long-term inpatient psychiatric hospital established to treat children and adolescents who cannot be served in less-restrictive settings.
-CSTC serves children from throughout the State of Washington and is the only State operated children’s psychiatric hospital in Washington.
+The University of Washington (UW) and Child Study & Treatment Center (CSTC) offer a 12-month postdoctoral fellowship in child and family clinical psychology.
+The primary goal of the fellowship is to hone clinical expertise in the practice of psychology with youth in an inpatient setting utilizing individual, group, and family therapy.